ShahadAlkamli/ExpenseTracker-Backend/README.md

 - REST API for creating, reading, updating, and deleting transactions
 - Running balance with separate income and expense totals
-- Token-based authentication
+- Token-based authentication for API access
 - Session-based login and logout using Django's built-in auth views
-- Protected dashboard rendered with Django templates
+- Protected single-page dashboard rendered with Django templates
 - Test suite covering the model and all API endpoints

 ---